Director of Midwifery and Head of Nursing - Band 8D

 We are seeking an inspirational and highly experienced senior midwife whose role as Director of Midwifery/Head of gynaecological and children’s nursing is key to maintaining strong professional oversight and governance.
 Your strategic thinking will be pivotal to the quality and safety of our service, supporting good clinical outcomes and outstanding patient and staff experience.

-You will have considerable operational and leadership experience, will be able to motivate, lead and inspire the nursing and midwifery workforce, and be an excellent team member within the multi-professional clinical and the management teams.
+You will have considerable operational experience, will be able to motivate, lead and inspire the nursing and midwifery workforce, and be an excellent team member within the multi-professional clinical and the management teams.

-You will assist in the development of the corporate and divisional strategies, ensuring that the professional nursing and midwifery agendas are incorporated and delivered, achieving consistency of practice, high standards of care and innovation with a strong woman and family-centred safety focus.
+You will assist in the development of the divisional strategies, ensuring that the professional nursing and midwifery agendas are incorporated and delivered, achieving consistency of practice, high standards of care and innovation with a strong woman and family-centred safety focus.

 - You will be a key member of the senior leadership team within the Division of Women and Children’s Health, working closely with the Clinical Director and the Divisional Operations Director to provide leadership to a dedicated team of matrons, midwives, nurses and support staff, working collaboratively with the consultant teams to implement changes in practice in line with National guidance.